golaxa/menora/README.md

 # menora
-Adding a Menora-Block to Minetest
+Adding a golden Menora to Minetest.